Adversarial Transfer Learning for Cross-domain Visual Recognition: The Proposed CatDA

+The two losses in Eq.~(\ref{eequa1}) and (\ref{eequa2}) are the inherent loss functions in traditional GAN models.
+The focus of CatDA is to reduce the distribution difference across domains.
+Therefore, in the proposed CatDA model, two novel loss functions are proposed, which are the domain specific loss (domain loss) and the domain knowledge fidelity loss (content loss).

-The focus of CatGAN is to reduce the distribution difference across domains, we therefore propose to minimize the domain loss ${L_{CON\_DomainT}}$, which can help the learning of the generator $G_{ST}$ as shown in Fig.\ref{fig3}.
-Specifically, in order to reduce the distribution mismatch between the generated target data ${\bf{X}}_{ST}$ and the original target data ${\bf{X}}_T$, the domain loss can be formulated as
+One of the feasible strategies for reducing the domain discrepancy is to find an abstract feature representation under which the source and target domains are similar.
+This idea has been explored in \cite{long2015learning,long2016unsupervised,Long2016Deep} by leveraging the Maximum Mean Discrepancy (MMD) criterion, which is used when the source and target data distributions differs.
+Therefore, in this paper, we focus on the domain specific loss by a simple and approximate MMD, which is formalized to maximize the two-sample test power and minimize the Type II error (the failure of rejecting a false null hypothesis).
+For convenience, we define the proposed domain loss as ${L_{DomainT}}$, which is minimized to help the learning of the generator $G_{ST}$ as shown in Fig. \ref{fig1} (c).
+Specifically, in order to reduce the distribution mismatch between the generated target data ${\hat{\bf{X}}}_{ST}$ and the original target data ${\bf{X}}_T$, the domain specific loss (domain loss) can be formulated as

-where ${{\overline {\bf{X}} }_T}$ is the center matrix of the target data.
-Noteworthily, during network training phase, the sigmoid function is imposed on the domain loss for probability output normalized to $[0,1]$.
-Therefore, the target domain loss can be written as
+where $||\cdot||$ denotes the $l_2$-norm, ${\overline {\hat{\bf{X}}}_{ST}}$ and ${{\overline {\bf{X}} }_T}$ represents the center of the co-target data and target data, respectively.
+Noteworthily, during the network training phase, the sigmoid function is imposed on the domain loss for probability output normalized to $[0,1]$.
+Therefore, the target domain loss shown in Eq.~(\ref{eequa3}) can be further written as

-Further, for keeping the content in source data, we establish a content fidelity in our model.
+Additionally, for preserving the content in source data, we establish a content fidelity term in our model.
 Ideally, the equality ${G_{TS}}({G_{ST}}({{\bf{X}}_S})) = {{\bf{X}}_S}$ should be satisfied, that is, the generation is reversible.
-However, this hard constraint is difficult to be guaranteed and a relaxed soft constraint is more desirable.
-Therefore, we try to minimize the distance $d({G_{TS}}({G_{ST}}({{\bf{X}}_S})),{{\bf{X}}_S})$ with a reconstruction loss function ${L_{CON\_STS}}$, i.e. source content loss, formulated as follows
+However, this hard constraint is difficult to be guaranteed and thus a relaxed soft constraint is more desirable.
+To this end, we try to minimize the $l_2$ distance between ${G_{TS}}({G_{ST}}({{\bf{X}}_S}))$ and ${{\bf{X}}_S}$ and formulate a content loss function ${L_{CON1}}$, i.e. source content loss as follows

-where ${{{\bf{X}}_{STS}}{\rm{ = }}{G_{TS}}({G_{ST}}({{\bf{X}}_S}))}$, and $G_{TS}$ is a generator of way-2 ($T \to S$).
+where ${{\hat{\bf{X}}_{STS}}{\rm{ = }}{G_{TS}}({G_{ST}}({{\bf{X}}_S}))}$, and $G_{TS}$ is a generator of way-2 ($T \to \hat{S}$).
 Finally, the objective function of the way-1 generator is composed of 3 parts: